IntegrumSystems/wireflow/README.md

 - more export formats including stylized views for SVG, PNG, PDF
 - integration with [SKiDL](https://github.com/xesscorp/skidl) for complete scripted EDA workflow

-This implementation is alpha and not fully documented.
+This implementation is torn down and reconstructed to conform to the constraints of the [isci3d](https://github.com/IntegrumSystems/isci3d) project.

 ## Requirements